vitalab/vitalab.github.io/deep-learning/_posts/2018-07-04-beyond_pixel_wise.md

 The authors applied an iterative refinement to remove small gaps in lines that should be uninterrupted.
 Therefore use the U-net and applied K times refinement of the target.
-Finally, when K=0, target is an empty image, and in last iteration, the target would be our ground-truth.
+Finally, when K=0, target is an empty image, and in last iteration, the input segmentation map would be our ground-truth.

 <img src="/deep-learning/images/TAD/4.png" width="400">